zio/zio/docs/datatypes/contextual/zlayer.md

 ### Vertical and Horizontal Composition

-Assume we have several services with their dependencies, and we need a way to compose and wiring up these dependencies and create the dependency graph of our application. `ZLayer` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing layers horizontally and vertically.
+Assume we have several services with their dependencies, and we need a way to compose and wire up these dependencies to create the dependency graph of our application. `ZLayer` is a ZIO solution for this problem, it allows us to build up the whole application dependency graph by composing layers horizontally and vertically.

 ```scala mdoc:invisible
 trait A